-Skill-based routing (SBR) has been around almost since the dawn of call centres.
-Since then, call centres have become multi-channel contact centers, handling not just calls but emails, web chats, social media interactions, and so on.
+Skill-based routing (SBR) has been around almost since the dawn of call centers.
+Since then, call centers have become multi-channel contact centers, handling not just calls but emails, web chats, social media interactions, and so on.
 This means that SBR is more relevant than ever.

 No time to read the full article?
 Just download it as a PDF and read it offline, anytime, anywhere.

 - Customers are more likely to have their issues resolved on first contact.
 That is because they are routed to the agents who are most qualified to handle their issue.